-Black Maine Coons often have blue eyes when they are young, but this is a temporary feature.
+A black Main Coon often has blue eyes when young, but this is a temporary feature.
 As they grow, more often than not, their eye color changes to amber or green.
 Black Maine Coons that also dote some white fur might end up with blue eyes, but it’s very rare!

 Black Maine Coon cats predominantly have black features.
-They tend to also have whiskers, noses, and paw pads that are all the same color as their coat.
-What is different about these cats from other breeds is they rarely have eyebrows or long vibrissae hairs above their eyes, but this doesn’t stop them from being adorable!
+They also tend to have whiskers, noses, and paw pads that are all the same color as their coat.
+What differentiates these cats from other breeds is that they rarely have eyebrows or long vibrissae hairs above their eyes, but this doesn’t stop them from being adorable!

 One of the most distinguishing features of this cat is its black tufts and ear tips.
 This Maine Coon breed also has a thick, luxurious coat that looks like it belongs to a lynx.
 The wild trait people love so much about cats is just one more charming detail about them!

 It’s easy to see why Maine Coons are such a popular breed of domestic cats.
-They’re one of the biggest breeds out there, and some can seem astonishing!
-For this reason (among others we discuss below), they have been nicknamed ‘gentle giants’ and are often compared to dogs.
+They’re one of the biggest breeds, and some can seem astonishing!
+For this reason (among others we discuss below), they have been nicknamed ‘gentle giants, and the Main Coon size is often compared to the size of dogs.

 A female’s average weight is about 8-12 pounds (3.5-5 kg), while males weigh 13 – 18 lbs (6-8 kg).

-Maine Coons grow between 6 to 15 inches (16-40 cm) in height, and they often reach 3 feet, including their tails.
-Their tails are quite distinctive, as they are long and furry like a raccoon’s tail (hence the name).
+Maine Coons grow between 6 to 15 inches (16-40 cm) in height and often reach 3 feet, including their tails.
+Their tails are distinctive, long, and furry, like a raccoon’s tail (hence the name).
 Their tails can be 14 inches (40 cm).

 Guinness World Records

-Currently, Barviel In May 2018 the Maine Coon “Barivel” measured 3 ft 11.2 in (120 cm), making him the current holder of the Guinness World Records.
-When he is standing on his back legs, Barviel can almost reach a human’s shoulders!
+In May 2018, Barviel , the Maine Coon measured 3 ft 11.2 in (120 cm), making him the current holder of the Guinness World Records and as long as a baseball bat.
+When standing on his back legs, Barviel can almost reach a human’s shoulders!
 This breed sure grows big!